fantasticor/Yesterday/New 5 README.md

 Monitor your transaction.
 If it fails because of fee estimation, retry.
 Once your transaction is accepted_on_l2....
 Congratulations!
 You've deployed your first Cairo 1 contract!

 Bragging on Twitter
 Don't forget to brag!
-Post your deployed contract here
+Post your deployed contract here for better traction

 And don't forget to add cool functionnalities to your contract.
 The Starknet edu team will release soon the Cairo 1 version of Cairo-101.
 In the meanwhile, you can get ideas of what to do with Cairo 1 with Starklings-cairo1